mhgrove/Empire/readme.markdown

 The docs directory contains some information on Empire including some usage examples and a short roadmap of what we have planned for future versions.

+Please also refer to the [mailing list](http://groups.google.com/group/empire-rdf) for help with Empire.

 ## Licensing